We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-While you now know more about choosing the best plant fertilizer for indoor plants, you might still want more information about how to use it.
-Here are some answers to some of the most frequently asked questions about fertilizing indoor plants.
+While you now know more about choosing the best fertilizers for indoor plants, you might still want more information about how to use them.
+Here are some answers to some of the most frequently asked questions about the proper fertilization of plants.

-Houseplants have been removed from their natural habitat and are therefore lacking the macronutrients and micronutrients present in their native soil that help them remain healthy.
-Fertilizers supplement these nutrients.
+Houseplants have been removed from their natural habitat and therefore lack the macronutrients and micronutrients present in their native soil that help them remain healthy.
+Good fertilizer for houseplants supplements these nutrients.

 Houseplant fertilizers contain a mixture of macronutrients (nitrogen, phosphorus, and potassium) and micronutrients that supplement the nutrients already in the plant’s soil.
-You can also make your own plant fertilizer at home with a few simple ingredients.
+These ingredients can come from a variety of sources.
+In fact, you can make homemade plant food with a few everyday household products.

 The fertilization method depends on the chosen formula.
 Add powder and granular fertilizers to the plant’s soil, and then water.
 Dilute liquid fertilizers with water before application.